← Back to Stories

 Key details reported by multiple sources:

-- NSW State Coroner Teresa O’Sullivan recommended on April 23, 2026, that Stacker’s death be referred to the NSW Police Unsolved Homicide Squad for further assessment.
+• NSW State Coroner Teresa O’Sullivan recommended Stacker’s death be referred to the NSW Police Unsolved Homicide Squad for further assessment

-- Forensic pathologist Dr. Leah Clifton concluded the cause of death was ‘unascertained’ due to advanced decomposition, though she stated it was ‘most likely’ caused by the knife wounds.
+• Forensic pathologist Dr Leah Clifton concluded the cause of death was ‘unascertained’ due to advanced decomposition, but noted the knife wounds ‘tend against murder’ (no defence wounds) while also stating it was ‘most likely’ the knife caused death

-- The coroner found ‘some aspects of the early police investigation raised concerns’ but could not conclusively determine if the investigation was inadequate.
+• Coroner O’Sullivan found ‘some aspects of the early investigation raised concerns’ but could not conclude it was ‘inadequate’ due to lack of evidence

 Points of Difference